Stanisław Arnold

-Stanisław Arnold (20 December 1895 in Dąbrowa Górnicza – 3 November 1973 in Warszawa) was a Polish historian, professor of the University of Warsaw, member of the Polish Academy of Sciences, chief of Marksistowskie Zrzeszenie Historyków (Marxist Association of Historians).
+Stanisław Arnold (20 December 1895 – 3 November 1973) was a Polish historian, professor of the University of Warsaw.
+He was a member of the Polish Academy of Sciences and chief of the Marxist Association of Historians.

 Biography

+Arnold was born on 20 December 1895 in Dąbrowa Górnicza.
 He was the son of Jan, director of a mine, and Romana née Bojanowski.
 In 1920 he defended his PhD thesis Władztwo biskupie na grodzie wolborskim w wieku XIII under supervision of Marceli Handelsman.
-Later he became an employee of the Warsaw University, with which he was connected until retirement in 1966.
-From 1924 to 1928 he was working as a history teacher at Gimnazjum im.
-Stefana Batorego in Warsaw.
+Later he became an employee of the University of Warsaw, with which he was connected until retirement in 1966.
+From 1924 to 1928, he was working as a history teacher at Stefan Batory 2nd High School in Warsaw. he died on 3 November 1973 in Warsaw.